novahaus/halley.js/README.md

 <div>
   <p>
-    Halley is a library of Javascript components that facilitate web development, with easy-to-use, fairly free modules for the purpose of being minimalist.
+    Halley is a Javascript library components that facilitate web development, with easy-to-use, fairly free modules for the purpose of being minimalist.
   </p>
 </div>